California Application for Dream Act

 A financial aid staff member will review your CalSAR and award any grants or waivers for which you qualify.
 If any further information is required to complete your application process you will be notified.

-NOTE: If you have not been contacted by the Merced College Financial Aid Office within 3 to 4 weeks of your CADA Submission come into the Financial Aid Office.
+NOTE: If you have not been contacted by the Merced College Financial Aid Office within 3 to 4 weeks of your CADAA Submission contact the Financial Aid Office.

 The recent federal Deferred Action for Childhood Arrivals (DACA) does not prevent students from applying for the California Dream Act financial Aid.
 California students who have applied for or received approval for Deferred Action should complete the California Dream Act Application, not the Free Application for Federal Student Aid (FAFSA).
 Learn more at www.uscis.gov or www.unitedwedream.org.